gregorysantosa/gregorysantosa.github.io/_pages/about.md

   - /about.html
 ---

 I am a software engineer and Computer Scientist from the Bay Area.
-Currently, I am working as a Computer Scientist with [Naval Air Systems Command](https://www.navair.navy.mil/) in Southern California.
+I graduated with a degree in Computer Science from the University of California Santa Cruz, and I am currently working as a Computer Scientist with [Naval Air Systems Command](https://www.navair.navy.mil/) in Southern California.
+My experiences coding have mostly been focused on Computer Systems, Databases, and Artificial Intelligence.
+I believe that Software has the capability to positively impact lives and change the world.
+If you would like to leanr more about me, click on another link on the left or top of the page.

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).